fletch64/fletch64/README.md

 - 👋 Hi, I’m @fletch64
-- 👀 I’m interested in learning coding/scripting so that I can be more skillful in a cybersecurity career.
+- 👀 I’m a network technician, interested in learning coding/scripting so that I can be more skillful in a cybersecurity career.
 - 🌱 I’ve taken intro classes to C#, HTML, and CSS.
 At work I use Powershell a lot.
 I love powershell!
 - 💞️ I’m looking to collaborate on nothing yet.
 - 📫 How to reach me..
 LinkedIn!